2015–16 Egypt Cup

 The 2015–16 Egypt Cup was the 84th edition of the oldest recognised football tournament in Africa.
 It was sponsored by Obour Land, and known as the Obour Land Cup for sponsorship purposes.
 The winner qualifies for the 2017 CAF Confederation Cup.

 Egyptian Premier League side Zamalek were the defending champions and successfully defended their title after they defeated Al Ahly 3–1 in the final.

 Schedule and format

 Bracket

 The following is the bracket which the Egypt Cup resembled.
 Numbers in parentheses next to the match score represent the results of a penalty shoot-out.

 Round of 32

 The draw was held on 28 February 2016 at 14:00 (UTC+2) at the EFA headquarters in Gezira, Cairo.

 If a match ended as a draw in this round, the two teams go straight to penalty shootout.

-Matches took place from 19–31 March 2016.
+Matches took place from 19 to 31 March 2016.

 Round of 16

 The draw was held on 28 February 2016 at 14:00 (UTC+2) at the EFA headquarters in Gezira, Cairo.

 If a match ended as a draw in this round, the two teams goes to Extra time.
 If the score remains even after the Extra time the two team goes to penalty shootout.

 Matches took place from 10 April–12 July 2016.